mpinchover/sword-health/README.md

 In updateTask API, datePerformed is in UTC while everything else is in local time.

 Need to update all times to be in UTC time.

+## Todo's
+Use Tsyringe for dependency injection

+Add in expiration for JWT

+Move JWT secret to env variable

+Add endpoint to assign a technician a manager.
+Decouple logic of creating a user from manager<>tech relationship

+Add a filter to be passed in as a param to GetTasks.
+For example, let tasks be queried by their createdByUuid (manager) or their properties.

+Add pagination to GetTasks

+Add in ORM library to use instead of raw queries

+Add in automatic script execution of schemas.sql to docker compose